-&lt;sup>36[Comment to Rule 7: Various Signatories have created their own approaches to Results Management.
+&lt;sup>36 [Comment to Rule 7: Various Signatories have created their own approaches to Results Management.
 While the various approaches have not been entirely uniform, many have proven to be fair and effective systems for Results Management.
 The Code does not supplant each of the Signatories' Results Management systems.
 This Rule and the International Standard for Results Management do, however, specify basic principles in order to ensure the fundamental fairness of the Results Management process which must be observed by each Signatory.
 The specific anti-doping rules of each Signatory shall be consistent with these basic principles.
 Not all anti-doping proceedings which have been initiated by an Anti-Doping Organisation need to go to hearing.
 There may be cases where the Athlete or other Person agrees to the sanction which is either mandated by the Code or which the Anti-Doping Organisation considers appropriate where flexibility in sanctioning is permitted.
-In all cases, a sanction imposed on the basis of such an agreement will be reported to parties with a right to appeal under Rule 13.2.3, 14.2.2 and 14.3.2 published as provided in Rule 8.8.2.]
+In all cases, a sanction imposed on the basis of such an agreement will be reported to parties with a right to appeal under Rule 13.2.3 as provided in Rule 14 and published as provided in Rule 14.3]